Table of Contents

 There are related such that without understanding, you can’t build wisdom.
 For instance, without a prior understanding of how a product manager should behave, improvising and making decisive decisions as a novice product manager will be very hard.
 Such a product manager will display incompetence in this role.

 Furthermore, Wisdom is also taken for intelligence.
-Intelligence and wisdom almost have the same explanation, just a slight difference, which shows both are very far apart.
+Intelligence and wisdom almost have the same explanation, just a slight difference, which shows that both are very far apart.
 Both can be said to be the ability to retain knowledge and use it to solve problems when necessary.
 But what is the difference?
 Intelligence is often displayed in the things that can be taught, while wisdom deals with more pressing issues in life.
-An intelligent person may pass with brilliant results in the academic circles, but a person of wisdom might fail if not positioned in the right place.
+An intelligent person may pass with brilliant results in academic circles, but a person of wisdom might fail if not positioned in the right place.

 Let’s explain this better.
 A scientist once said he would have failed if he went into mathematics and arithmetic but made an excellent breakthrough in biology.
 What does this tell us?
 Intelligence can be easily displayed in academics but not in real-life matters.
 Wisdom helps to tackle real-life matters.
 A person might be intelligent and short of wisdom.